Cheeseboro Canyon vs Chesebro Road in Agoura Hills

 One of the most popular hikes in the Rancho Sierra Vista/Satwiwa open space in Newbury Park is to a small waterfall in the adjacent Boney Mountain Wilderness.
 The hike is about 3 1/2 miles round-trip from the Satwiwa Native American Indian Culture Center and is a moderate hike that can be done by all ages.

-In drought years, there has been not much more than a trickle coming down this waterfall, but in rainy years, the waterfall is quite active.
-In any case, it’s a fun hike.
+Keep in mind that in drought years, there’s sometimes not more than a trickle flowing down this waterfall, while in rainier years like 2023-2024, the waterfall is quite active.
+In either case, it’s a fun hike to do.

 You have two primary options for where to start the hike.
-You can drive into the Rancho Sierra Vista park entrance on Via Goleta in Newbury Park and park in a lot that is a brief walk to the Culture Center, or you can park at the Wendy Drive and Potrero Road trailhead and add an another two miles round trip to your adventure.
+You can drive into the Rancho Sierra Vista park entrance on Via Goleta in Newbury Park and park in a lot that is a brief walk to the Culture Center, or you can park at the Wendy Drive and Potrero Road trailhead and add an another two miles, round trip, to your adventure.

 The entrance to Rancho Sierra Vista/Satwiwa at Via Goleta, 1 mile west of Reino Road.